sanjeevani795/content_marketing_assistant/README.md

 Multi-agent app for research and content creation (blog, LinkedIn, and image concepts) with a conversational Streamlit UI.

 ## What It Does
-- Routes user intent to the right specialized agent
+- Routes user intent to `research`, `blog`, `linkedin`, `image`, or a multi-format `strategy` workflow
+- Treats comparison, analysis, and recommendation requests as research intent
+- Uses conversation history for ambiguous follow-ups and existing drafts for blog or LinkedIn revisions
 - Produces:
   - Research report
   - SEO blog draft
   - LinkedIn post draft
   - Image prompt/asset guidance
 - Supports combined workflows via a content strategist
+- Displays research summaries, findings, and sources in the Streamlit UI
+- Scores only the content formats generated in the current run
+- Shows quality scores, review warnings, and suggested improvements without exposing raw metrics JSON
-- Includes quality checks and fallback handling
+- Includes provider and deterministic fallback handling

 ## Run Locally
 1. `python -m venv .venv && source .venv/bin/activate`